Sienci-Labs/Resources/gsender/ytbs-gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_using_p15_Gif.gif){.aligncenter .size-medium}

 Before running your job there are a few other handy features you can check.
-The ‘<strong>Outline</strong>’ button will physically move your machine around the rough perimeter of your cutting job so you can get an idea of the cutting dimensions and if you’ve positioned the job correctly.
-As well, the '<strong>Verify Job</strong>' (previously 'Test Run') button will go through your file and let you know of any obvious errors it noticed before you run the job for real. <strong>This button won't move your CNC at all</strong> but if you're looking to actually "dry run" your file, you can always set your Z-zero high above your material and run the job without cutting anything to see how it looks.
+The ‘**Outline**’ button will physically move your machine around the rough perimeter of your cutting job so you can get an idea of the cutting dimensions and if you’ve positioned the job correctly.
+As well, the '**Verify Job**' (previously 'Test Run') button will go through your file and let you know of any obvious errors it noticed before you run the job for real. **This button won't move your CNC at all** but if you're looking to actually "dry run" your file, you can always set your Z-zero high above your material and run the job without cutting anything to see how it looks.

 ![](/_images/_gsender/_using/gs_using_p16_OutlineTestRun.jpg){.aligncenter .size-medium}

-<h2>Running Jobs</h2>
+## Running Jobs

 Once your machine is ready with your router and vacuum on, press 'Start Job' to begin your cut.
 You can pause and stop your job at any time with the respective buttons.
 If you press 'Pause Job', you can resume the job from where you left off.
 Otherwise, 'Stop Job' will cancel your job completely.